Erikvanlennep/movie-checker/README.md

 # movie-checker
 This app is an assignment from the Hogeschool Rotterdam.

-This app shows you all the movies with additional information
+## What it does

+The movie checker shows you a list of popular movies.
+You can search through specific movies by typing in the name.

+When clicked on a movie a description follows with the genres and the cast and crew.
+You can click on a genre or a person

+When clicked on a genre it leads to a list of movies found by the genre you clicked

+When clicked on a person a biography follows with a list of movies the person is known from.

+# Setup

-# Prerequisites #
+## Prerequisites

 * [Phpstorm](https://www.jetbrains.com/phpstorm/download/)

 * [Node JS](https://nodejs.org/en/download/)

-# Setup

 Clone the repo: